FedericoPonzi/vfat-rs/README.md

 ### Benchmarks

-CI runs benchmarks on every push to `master` and publishes historical results with trend charts to [the benchmark dashboard](http://gh.fponzi.me/vfat-rs/dev/bench/).
+CI runs benchmarks on every push to `master` and publishes historical results with trend charts to [the benchmark dashboard](https://gh.fponzi.me/vfat-rs/dev/bench/).
 If a benchmark regresses by more than 50%, an alert comment is created automatically.

+On CI (file-backed block device), typical numbers are: ~378 MB/s cached reads and ~149 MB/s cached writes for 256KB files, with directory operations (list, delete, contains, rename) completing in 3–14 µs.
+The caching layer provides 2–23x speedups depending on the operation.
+Actual performance will depend on the `BlockDevice` implementation provided by your OS.